What is kangaroo care?

 When is kangaroo care used?

-Even babies who need breathing support and are on a ventilator receiving oxygen, can have kangaroo care.
-Ideally, kangaroo care happens straight after birth or within the first few days of birth.
+Even babies who need breathing support and are on a ventilator receiving oxygen can have kangaroo care.
+Ideally, kangaroo care happens within the first few days of birth.

-Maternity care providers generally recommend that parents practise kangaroo care as soon and as frequently as possible, and for as long as the baby is well and stable.
-Babies of any age benefit from kangaroo care, but particularly in the time they’re being cared for in hospital.
+Maternity care providers generally recommend that parents practise kangaroo care as soon and as frequently as possible.
+However, babies of any age benefit from kangaroo care.

 How do babies benefit from kangaroo care?

-Kangaroo care has a range of benefits and can:
+Kangaroo care has a range of benefits.
+It can:

-- supports longer periods of quiet, calm sleep
+- support longer periods of quiet, calm sleep

-- help a baby access their mother’s breasts so breastfeeding is easier
+- help your baby access their mother’s breasts so breastfeeding is easier

 Kangaroo care provides parents with many benefits, particularly in: